MizuhoAOKI/path_tracking_catalog/README.md

 # Path Tracking
-Several path-tracking algorithms are implemented with python.
+25 path-tracking algorithms are (goint to be) implemented with python.

 - [Vehicle Models for Simulation](#vehicle-models-for-simulation)
   - [x] [Dynamic Bicycle Model](#dynamic-bicycle-model)